Who Are the Angels of the Seven Churches in Revelation? (Series Part 2)

 Another way to read the text is to take the angels as divine beings.
 John uses “angel” (or it’s plural form) 67 times in Revelation.
 All occasions non-controversially refer to divine beings except the 7 instances of chapters 2 and 3.
 This observation shifts the argument in favour of the angels being divine.
 If that reading is right, it implies that each of the seven churches has an angel assigned to it.
 But what in the world (or heaven) would it mean to address a letter about human affairs to a divine being?
 Admittedly, this is not the most natural way to read the letter.
 However, there are good reasons to do so.

 1. We already observed that taking the angels as human messengers doesn’t produce a wrinkles-free reading.
 Besides, as already pointed out, the other 60 times that John uses the terms, he refers to divine beings.
-It’s, therefore, likely that the debated 7 instances also have divine referents.
+It’s, therefore, likely that the debated seven instances also have divine referents.

 2. This is a good place to remind ourselves that genre matters.
 Revelation is an apocalypse (indeed, “revelation” means “apocalypse”) featuring multi-headed creatures, a flying woman, and a talking statue among other things.
 In other words, we should not take literalism too far in such texts as Revelation.